pulp/plugin_template/README.md

   docs_test             Include a CI build for testing the 'make html' command for sphinx docs.

   parallel_test_workers Run tests in parallel using `pytest-xdist` with N parallel runners.
 This
                         settings specifies N. By default it is 8.
-Setting to 0 will disable parallel test running.

   plugin_app_label      Suppose our plugin is named 'pulp_test', then this is 'test'